-Section 1: Key Vocabulary Tier 3 vocabulary Definition Altarpiece An artwork depicting a religious scene for display on an altar in a Christian church.
-Archetype A typical example of a certain thing.
+Section 1: Key Vocabulary Tier 3 vocabulary Definition Hyperrealism a genre of art in which the work is of such detail that it resembles a photograph.
+Zentangle a form of meditative art that involves creating intricate designs using repeated patterns that together form the structure of a subject.
 Ornithologist Someone who studies birds.
-Renaissance A period of European cultural, artistic, political and economic "rebirth" following the Middle Ages.
 Trompe-l'æil French for 'deceive the eye' - visually representing an object so as to appear real to the viewer.